 Prior to the pandemic, the Degans were so dissatisfied with Rezzadore's care they were paying for outside personal support workers for seven hours a day to ensure she was being properly fed and cared for.

-But those services had to stop once the province went into lockdown.
+But the PSWs the Degans hired stopped providing those services once the province went into lockdown.

 The Degans believe she began quickly losing weight.
 At times, when the family would pop by to visit, Rezzadore would be sitting alone and not eating with other residents.